Yoav666s/dnd-wiki/collections/_monsters/nornfeld/silentspire-manor/tallis-silentspire.md

 xp: 450
 proficiency_bonus: "+3"
 traits: |
-  **Illusory Army (2/Day).** When Tallis creates an Illusory Duplicate, he can instead create four Illusory Duplicates.
+  **Illusory Army (1/Day).** When Tallis casts Illusory Duplicate, he can cast it at 4th level.

   **Illusory Casting.** While maintaining one or more illusions of himself, Tallis can cast spells as though he was in an illusion's space, but he must still rely on his senses.

   **Twinned Spell (1/Day).** When Tallis casts a spell that targets one creature and doesn't have a range of self, the spell can target two creatures instead of one.
 actions: |
-  **Fire Bolt.** Ranged Attack: +7 to hit, range: 120 ft., one target.
+  **Fire Bolt.** Ranged Spell Attack: +7 to hit, range: 120 ft., one target.
 Hit: 11 (2d10) Fire damage.

   **Rapier.** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 7 (1d8+3) piercing damage.

   **Spellcasting.** Tallis casts one of the following spells, using Charisma as the spellcasting ability (spell save DC 15, +7 to hit with spell attacks):

-  At will: Disguise Self, Mage Armor (included in AC), Mage Hand, Message, Minor Illusion, Prestidigitation
+  At will: Disguise Self (no components), Illusory Duplicate (no components), Mage Armor (included in AC), Mage Hand, Message, Minor Illusion, Prestidigitation

   3/day each: Silent Image, Sending

   2/day each: Haste, Invisibility

   1/day each: Dimension Door, Major Image
 bonus_actions: |
-  **Illusory Duplicate.** Tallis creates an illusory duplicate of himself that appears in his space or in an unoccupied space he can see within 30 feet.
-The duplicate vanishes if its more than 30 feet away from Tallis or if he uses this feature again.

-  Tallis can use his bonus action to control any number of duplicates, causing them to move to points he can see within range.
-As the images change location, he can alter their appearance so that their movements appear natural.
-Similarly, he can cause the illusions to make different sounds at different times, even making them carry on conversation, for example.

-  Physical interaction with the image reveals it to be an illusion, as things can pass through it.
-A duplicate's AC is 13.
-If an attack hits a duplicate, it is destroyed.

   **Misty Step (3/Day).** Tallis casts Misty Step, using the same spellcasting ability as Spellcasting.
 reactions: |
   **Protective Magic (3/Day).** Tallis casts Shield in response to the spell's trigger, using the same spellcasting ability as Spellcasting.

+  **Parry.** While holding his rapier or another finesse weapon, Tallis adds +3 to his AC until the start of his next turn in response to a melee attack that hits him.
 excerpt: "Medium Human (Sorcerer), Neutral"
 ---